Australian Football League: Corporate governance

 The AFL is governed by directors known as the AFL Commission.
 The commission was established in December 1985 and replaced the board of directors elected by and representing the original member clubs in 1993, after the club parochialism and self-interest which came with the traditional club delegate based administrative structure threatened to undermine the competition.

-The commission chairman is Richard Goyder, who took over from Mike Fitzpatrick on 4 April 2017.
+The commission chairman is Craig Drummond, who took over from Richard Goyder on 4 March 2026.
 The CEO of the AFL is Andrew Dillon.

 In addition to administering the national competition, the AFL is heavily involved in promoting and developing the sport in Australia.
 It provides funds for local leagues and in conjunction with local clubs, administers the Auskick program for young boys and girls.

 The AFL also plays a leading role in developing the game outside Australia, with projects to develop the game at junior level in other countries (e.g. South Africa) and by supporting affiliated competitions around the world (See Australian football around the world).

 The players of the AFL are represented by the AFL Players Association, the coaches are represented by the AFL Coaches Association, the umpires are represented by the AFL Umpires Association and the related media employees are represented by the Australian Football Media Association.